stasganiev/stasganiev/README.md

 ### 🌱 I’m currently learning

-I started to lean HTML/CSS/JavaScript in 2019.
+I started to learn web-development in 2019.
 Today i have several teaching projects and one commercial project in site-making sphere.
 Look my products here:

 ### :hammer_and_wrench: Languages and Tools